nf-core/sarek/docs/usage.md

 ## :warning: Please read this documentation on the nf-core website: [https://nf-co.re/sarek/usage](https://nf-co.re/sarek/usage)

+> _Documentation of pipeline parameters is generated automatically from the pipeline schema and can no longer be found in markdown files._

 # Introduction

 Sarek is a workflow designed to detect germline and somatic variants on whole genome, whole exome, or targeted sequencing data.